micronDLA/SDK/docs/PythonAPI.md

 ## Run

-Runs a single inference on FWDNXT inference engine.
+Runs a single inference on Micron DLA hardware.

 ***Parameters:***